Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking on the busy road, though noisy, was at least safe with the nice cobblestone sidewalk for pedestrians.

-The way diverts to a side road to the right, off the N1, within a few hundred meters.
-If you need food passing through here, stay on the N1 for a bakery as the Camino rejoins the N1 a short distance ahead
+The way diverts to a side road, called the Rua Velha, off the N1 and to the right, within about 300 meters, below.
+However, if you need food passing through here, stay on the N1 for a bakery as the Camino rejoins the N1 a short distance ahead

-The Camino rejoins the N1 and walks north to the main intersection with the N1-12 at the center of Albergaria-a-Nova, below, where there is a mini market in this gold building, below and to the right the Tomas Café.
+The Camino rejoins the N1 after 1/2 kilometer along the Rua Velha and takes you north to the main intersection with the N1-12 at the center of Albergaria-a-Nova, below.
+There is a mini-market in this greenish building, and across the street is the Tomas Café.
 More opportunities for you to obtain food if needed.

-Leave town, as noted by the sign below, at 1.2 kilometers.
+Leave town, as noted by the sign below, after 1.2 kilometers.

-Less than 100 meters after sign, we turned left off the N1 to follow a less-traveled road along the railroad.
+Less than 100 meters after the sign, we turned left off the N1 to join the Estrada Real, the Royal Road.
+Initially the Royal Road parallels the N1, then stays to the left to follow a railroad instead, farther along.

-At approximately 2.4 kilometers, stay straight at an intersection, where the road is now named Rua das Barreiras, in an area called Laginhas. ½ kilometer later, we stayed to the right, at this intersection, shown below.
+Continuing along the Estrada Real, after approximately 2.4 kilometers, we stayed straight at an intersection, where the road is now named Rua das Barreiras, in an area called Laginhas.

 A lovely home graced us, with the King Protea, a tropical flower that matched their iron fence ornaments.
 I loved it!